Resources Management Sample Clauses

 Resources Management.
 The Contractor shall manage the use of energy and water resources in a manner that minimizes consumption.

 Resources Management.
 8.1.
-Non-Profit is deemed the exclusive employer of the employees of the Charter School for the purposes of the Educational Employee Relations Act (EERA) under Xxx.
-Gov. Code §3540, et. seq.
+Non-Profit is deemed the exclusive employer of the employees of the Charter School for the purposes of the Educational Employee Relations Act (EERA) under Cal.
+Gov. Code § 3540, et seq.
 Non-Profit will have sole responsibility for employment, management, dismissal, and discipline of its employees.
 8.2.
 Non-Profit shall distribute a copy of its employee handbook to each employee at the Charter School each year.
 At a minimum, the handbook shall include a statement that Non-Profit is the exclusive employer of employees and has sole responsibility for employment, management, dismissal, and discipline of its employees.
-It shall also include specific expectations for employee performance and behavior, any due process rights of employees related to disciplinary actions (including termination), compensation and benefit information, and a description of both informal and formal complaint procedures that employees may pursue in the event of disagreements.
-Such handbook shall be provided to ACOE and posted on the Charter School’s website, as provided in Schedules A and B. 8.3.
-At all times during the Term of the Charter, Non-Profit employees at the Charter School, parent volunteers who will be performing services with Non-Profit students that are not under the direct supervision of a certificated teacher, and all vendors having unsupervised contact with Non-Profit students will submit to background checks and fingerprinting in accordance with Cal.
+It shall also include specific expectations for employee performance and behavior, and due process rights of employees related to disciplinary actions (including termination), compensation and benefit information, and a description of both informal and formal complaint procedures that employees may pursue in the event of a disagreement.
+Such handbooks shall be provided to County Board and posted on the Charter School’s we4bsite, as provided in Schedules A and B. 8.3.
+At all times during the Term of the Charter, Non-Profit employees at the Charter School, parent volunteers who will be performing services with Non-Profit students that are not under direct supervision of a certificated teacher, and all vendors having unsupervised contact with Non-Profit students will submit to background checks and fingerprinting in accordance with Cal.
 Ed.
-Code §45125.1.
-Non-Profit will provide certification to ACOE that all employees, and volunteers/vendors (as applicable) have cleared a criminal records check through the Department of Justice (“DOJ”) and the Federal Bureau of Investigation (“FBI”) prior to their having any unsupervised contact with students.
+Code § 45125.1.
+Non-Profit will provide certification to County Board that all employees and volunteers/vendors (as applicable) have cleared a criminal records check through the Department of Justice (“DOJ”) and the Federal Bureau of Investigation (FBI) prior to their having any unsupervised contact with students.

 Resources Management.
 The element of the platform aims at dealing with computing resources.